mslacken/clustduct/Usage.md

 aa-disable /etc/apparmor.d/usr.sbin.dnsmasq
 ```
 ##### Note
-Disabeling the **apparmor** profile introduces some security issues, which we are ignoring a the moment.
+Disabling the **apparmor** profile introduces some security issues, which we are ignoring at the moment.

 ### Software installation with prepackaged clustduct
 In the first step the repo of clustuct is added and the package is installed